usnistgov/800-63-3/sp800-63b/sec5_authenticators.md

 Empirical testing of the biometric system to be deployed SHALL demonstrate an equal error rate of **1 in 1000** or better with respect to matching performance.
 The biometric system SHALL operate with a false match rate of **1 in 1000** or better.

-The biometric system SHOULD implement presentation attack protection (PAD).
+The biometric system SHOULD implement PAD.
 Testing of the biometric system to be deployed SHOULD demonstrate at least 90% resistance to presentation attacks for each relevant attack type (aka species), where resistance is defined as the number of thwarted presentation attacks divided by the number of trial presentation attacks.

->Note: Presentation attack detection is being considered as a mandatory requirement in future editions of this guideline.
+>Note: PAD is being considered as a mandatory requirement in future editions of this guideline.

-The biometric system SHALL allow no more than 5 consecutive failed authentication attempts or 10 consecutive failed attempts if presentation attack detection meeting the above requirements is implemented.
+The biometric system SHALL allow no more than 5 consecutive failed authentication attempts or 10 consecutive failed attempts if PAD meeting the above requirements is implemented.
 Once that limit has been reached, the biometric authenticator SHALL either:

 - Impose a delay of at least 30 seconds before the next attempt, increasing exponentially with each successive attempt, e.g., 1 minute before the following failed attempt, 2 minutes before the second following attempt, etc.